 Sewer lines need to be cleaned and maintained as well.

-If they are not frequently inspected and cleaned, damage is inevitable especially from clogging.
+If they are not frequently inspected and cleaned, the damage is inevitable especially from clogging.
 Beyond the inspection of sewer lines themselves, look for signs in your home that are telling of sewage problems.
 Signs include, but are not limited to: how slow your drain is, odor (some people will smell sewage gas), mold, especially close to pipes and water systems, sinkholes, cracks, and holes, and indentation in your lawn or pavement.

 Sewer lines can be problematic, but they do not have to be.
 Keep a checklist and make maintenance a habit.